huggingface/transformers/docs/source/preprocessing.rst

                                [1, 1, 1, 1, 1, 1, 1, 1, 0]])}

 It returns a dictionary with string keys and tensor values.
 We can now see what the `attention_mask
-<glossary.html#attention-mask>`__ is all about: it points out which tokens the model should pay attention to and which
+<glossary#attention-mask>`__ is all about: it points out which tokens the model should pay attention to and which ones
-ones it should not (because they represent padding in this case).
+it should not (because they represent padding in this case).

 Note that if your model does not have a maximum length associated to it, the command above will throw a warning.
 You